 Lucky Strike is approximately 5km to the northwest of the high-grade Lucky Bay open pit, mined by Silver Lake Resources (ASX: SLR) during 2015, and is 5km south west of the Randalls Processing Plant operated by SLR (Figure 2).
+Gold mineralisation at Lucky Strike is hosted within a Banded Iron Formation (BIF).
 The recently announced (ASX: LEX 26 November 2018) Havelock Trend, also BIF hosted mineralisation, is 1.2km to the south.